Jacob-Pickard/OC-ResourcePage/README.md

     [1] Added hover effects to the site
     [?]
 Swapped the styling between the favorite and access resource buttons.
 The favorite button will fill with a yellow/gold on hover to indicate a favorite.
 - Technical Debt
+    [X] Removed all the old "server" files as I do not have an EC2 instance any longer.
+Also renamed the folder which contains the code for my backend to "backend-mirror"
-    [1] Relocated all of the style files to the styles folder [2] Verified the functionality of the gh-pages workflow.
+    [X] Removed the old API endpoint and lambda function [X] Edited app.jsx to use this new API endpoint [1] Relocated all of the style files to the styles folder [2] Verified the functionality of the gh-pages workflow.
     [1] Cleared the default new-project vite layout.